postmannen/steward/README.md

 #### nats-server (the message broker)

 The broker for messaging is Nats-server from <https://nats.io>.
-Download, run it, and use the `-brokerAddress` flag on Steward to point to it.
+Download, run it, and use the `-brokerAddress` flag on **Steward** to point to the ip and port:

+`-brokerAddress="nats://10.0.0.124:4222"`

 There is a lot of different variants of how you can setup and confiure Nats.
 Full mesh, leaf node, TLS, Authentication, and more.
 You can read more about how to configure the Nats broker called nats-server at <https://nats.io/>.